Build a unique, pretty & super cheap table top with this DIY Wood Color Block Table Top tutorial! This DIY would make a great bench top too.

 - Power Sander, with 60 and 150-grit paper

 Watch the 5-Minute Build Video

-Build Note: You can see me cutting my blocks in the build video.
+Build Note: You can see me cutting my blocks in the build video above.

 I used craft sticks and plastic cups to prep my paints.
 I like to hold the craft sticks together to make sure the colors look good together.
-I do the same thing with my acrylic paint pour art on canvas.
+You can also see me do the same thing with my acrylic paint pour art on canvas.